IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation: Background

 Although EnSF has demonstrated encouraging results in high-dimensional nonlinear systems such as the Lorenz–96 and quasi-geostrophic models \cite{ensf_cmame, bao2025nonlinear, liang2025ensemble}, its current formulation for posterior score estimation in Eq.~\eqref{eq:ensf.posterior.score} suffers from two major limitations:

-\begin{itemize}[leftmargin=30pt]\itemsep0.2cm \item[(\bf C1)] \textit{Structural errors in the posterior score estimator.} The posterior score estimator $\hat{\bS}_{n+1|n+1}$ is only consistent with the true posterior score at $t=0$ and $t=1$, leading to structural bias for intermediate $t$ values.
-Moreover, the Monte Carlo approximation introduces additional stochastic error that compounds this structural bias, resulting in systematic deviation of the posterior ensemble $\mathcal{D}_{n+1}^{\rm posterior}$ from the true posterior distribution. \item[(\bf C2)] \textit{Insufficient updates for unobservable state components.} When the observation operator $\mM$ involves only a subset of the state variables, the data likelihood score $\nabla_{\bz}\log p_{\bY_{n+1}|\bX_{n+1}}(\bz)$ vanishes along the unobserved directions.
+\begin{itemize}[leftmargin=30pt]\itemsep0.2cm \item[(\bf C1)] \textit{Structural errors in the posterior score estimator.} The posterior score estimator $\hat{\bS}_{n+1|n+1}$ is only consistent with the true posterior score at $t=0$ and $t=1$, leading to structural bias for intermediate $t$ values. {Because this bias lies in the posterior score expression itself rather than in the numerical solution of the reverse SDE, it does not vanish as the ensemble size grows or the reverse SDE solver is refined.} Moreover, the Monte Carlo approximation introduces additional stochastic error that compounds this structural bias, resulting in systematic deviation of the posterior ensemble $\mathcal{D}_{n+1}^{\rm posterior}$ from the true posterior distribution. \item[(\bf C2)] \textit{Insufficient updates for unobservable state components.} When the observation operator $\mM$ involves only a subset of the state variables, the data likelihood score $\nabla_{\bz}\log p_{\bY_{n+1}|\bX_{n+1}}(\bz)$ vanishes along the unobserved directions.
 As a result, the likelihood term provides no direct update for these components, leaving the corresponding posterior estimates largely unchanged from their prior values. \end{itemize}